aws-controllers-k8s/test-infra/cd/auto-generate/README.md

 ### Introduction

-This directory contains `auto-generate-controller.sh` script along with template files that provide the content for creating github issues and pull requests using ack-bot.
+This directory contains `auto-generate-controllers.sh` script along with template files that provide the content for creating github issues and pull requests using ack-bot.